 It is a very adaptable practice.
 The stages can be adapted to meet the needs of the individual.
-For example, the focus can be purely spiritual, or it can be used as a way of improving mental health, recovering from trauma or managing persisting pain.
+For example, the focus can be purely spiritual, or it can be used to improve mental health, recover from trauma, or manage persisting pain.

 One of the significant differences between iRest and other types of Yoga Nidra is that it is trauma-sensitive.
 The practice of Yoga Nidra is so relaxing it can cause emotions to arise.
-This is one of the positive aspects of the practice, as in this way, emotions can be resolved.
+This is one of the positive aspects as in this way, emotions can be resolved.
 But it can be difficult for people with trauma if things rise too quickly. iRest has methods in place to support people in this regard.

 iRest Yoga Nidra is used in a wide range of settings, and the iRest Institute has invested in researching its efficacy in treating different presentations with various populations.
-The research has showne that it has helped to reduce symptoms of depression, anxiety and insomnia; deal with daily stresses; reduce the tendency for relapse in people with chemical dependency; manage chronic pain; overcome symptoms of trauma and increase the perception of quality of life.
-And with daily prolonged iRest Meditation, the need for night-time sleep can be reduced from 1-4 hours a night.
-The American Military has adoped iRest Yoga Nidra as a treatment for PTSD and pain management.
+The research has shown that it has helped to reduce symptoms of depression, anxiety and insomnia; deal with daily stresses; reduce the tendency for relapse in people with chemical dependency; manage chronic pain; overcome symptoms of trauma and increase the perception of quality of life.
+And with daily prolonged iRest Meditation, the need for night-time sleep can be reduced from 1 to 4 hours a night.
+The American Military has adopted iRest Yoga Nidra as a treatment for PTSD and pain management.

 Whichever type of Yoga Nidra you choose it is extremely accessible.
 It can be a helpful way into practices like yoga and meditation.
 Most people can access Yoga Nidra without difficulty and find it beneficial.
 Even people who feel daunted by other meditation or yoga practices, because they think they are not flexible enough or that their minds won’t be able to be still enough, find they can benefit from Yoga Nidra.
 It is simple to learn, but it can then become a tool for life.